 Dietary considerations can also help treat the underlying causes of dandruff in some cases.
 You may try increasing your consumption of omega-3s and/or probiotics, for example.
 Decreasing stress levels can also balance the immune system and reduce symptoms like itching and dryness.

-If natural treatments don’t cure the dandruff, there are medicinal shampoos for dandruff as well.
+If natural treatments don’t cure dandruff, there are medicinal shampoos for dandruff as well.
 The active ingredients vary, but be aware that shampoos containing coal tar or selenium sulfide can discolor light-colored hair and/or skin.

 Causes of Lice and Dandruff